 Much has been said and written about the marriage penalty over the years.
 It doesn’t happen to everyone, but historically, two individuals earning roughly the same incomes could have been expected to pay more in tax if they were married rather than single.

 The Tax Cuts and Jobs Act (TCJA) changed that to some extent in 2018.
 Although the new tax bill doesn’t eliminate the marriage penalty entirely, it modifies some tax laws to spare many married taxpayers.

 The Marriage Penalty

-The 25-percent tax bracket topped out at $91,900 for single filers in 2017 and at $153,100 for married taxpayers who filed jointly.
-If two spouses each earned $91,000, their combined income would be $182,000—$28,900 more than the max for the married filing jointly tax bracket.
-They would move into the 28-percent tax bracket simply by virtue of filing a joint married return.
+The 25% tax bracket topped out at $91,900 for single filers in 2017 and at $153,100 for married taxpayers who filed jointly.
+If two spouses each earned $91,000, their combined income would be $182,000, landing them in the 28% bracket.

-The Tax Cuts and Jobs Act
+Impact of the Tax Cuts and Jobs Act

 Tax Credits and Other Issues

-The TJCA hasn’t altered the 3.8 percent tax on net investment income, either.
+The TJCA hasn’t altered the 3.8% tax on net investment income.
 This tax kicks in at investment income over $250,000 for married couples filing jointly but $200,000 for individual filers.

 Two individuals who didn’t file a joint return would have a threshold of $400,000 ($200,000 each), so that marriage license leaves $150,000 on the table.